franc6/snips-hassio-addon/README.md

 and appear on the snips app store will list the required configuration items.

-You must restart the add-on after changing <skillname>-config.ini for the changes to take affect.
+You must restart the add-on, or click "Update Assistant" in the Web UI after changing <skillname>-config.ini for the changes to take affect.

 ## Home Assistant Snippets
 If your assistant uses Home Assistant Snippets, they will be installed to